 Lingfield Correspondence – a Professional Training Provider Established in 1996.
 The equine management courses then as now, are produced for both the private owner & for those aiming for a change of career.

-- Based on the BHS Stage 1 & 2 equine management theory – includes some Stage 3 information.
+- Based on the British Horse Society Stages 1 & 2 equine management theory

 The course material is not set in stone and fixed or static like many set syllabus training programmes.
 The courses are presented in plain English and in understandable conversational language making it easy to absorb and learn.